nateware/constant_record/README.md

 * [constant_record](https://github.com/topdan/constant_record)
 * [frozen_record](https://github.com/byroot/frozen_record)

-All are good efforts, but unfortunately ActiveRecord continues to make sharp left turns with its internals.
-This makes it very difficult to maintain compatibility over time if you write a gem that is too tightly coupled to Rails.
+All are good efforts, but unfortunately the Rails team is known to make sweeping changes to internal ActiveRecord implementation details between different versions of Rails.
+This makes it very difficult to maintain compatibility over time.